New York Child Support Online

 For more information, visit the How to Apply page.

-On October 1, 2019, the fee will increase from $25 to $35 and will be applied after more than $550 of support (increased from $500) is collected and paid to the family.
+On October 1, 2019, the fee increased to $35 and will be applied after more than $550 of support is collected and paid to the family.

 Child Support Videos